JeromeA/LispIdeaPlugin/NOTES.md

+# Dev notes

 ## Multiple passes for parsing

-To parse a file, we need to know everything about the packages they use.
+To parse a file, we need to know everything about the packages being used in that file.
+But to know all the packages of a project, we need to parse all the files.

 From the point of view of multi-passes parsing, there are 3 categories of projects:
 * Trivial projects, that only use CL-USER package, or packages which in turn only use the CL package.